List of Important Days in September

 • Awards- Padma Vibhushan (1981) and Padma Bhushan (1971)

-• Provides an opportunity to educate the people and national leaders about the benefits of eliminating nuclear weapons.
+• The day provides an opportunity to educate the people and national leaders about the benefits of eliminating nuclear weapons.

 • Mobilize international efforts towards achieving the common goal of a nuclear-weapon-free world.